-- 1. Arrive at the finish line area by XX on the day of the race to find your assigned van and teammate.
-There will be one driver and provider for each van. - 2.
+- 1. Arrive at the McKay Dee Sports Medicine Clinic by 0530 on the day of the race to find your assigned van and teammate.
+There will be one driver and provider for each van.
+Arriving late may mean you miss the closing of Ogden canyon and be late to arrive at your assigned area. - 2.
 Drive your van to the assigned location.

-LOCATION COVERAGE

-VAN 1 Near Southfork Chevron (550 S 7800 E, Huntsville, UT) Mile 1-13

-VAN 2 Near Pineview Spillway Mile 13- 21

-VAN 3 Mouth of Ogden Canyon Mile 21-finish
+LOCATION COVERAGE VAN 1 7800 E & SR 39, Huntsville, UT, mile 8) Mile 1-17 VAN 2 Ogden Canyon, follow pilot vehicle Mile 17- 21 VAN 3 Mouth of Ogden Canyon (mile 22) Mile 21-finish

-- 3. Make sure your radio is in good working order and set to the proper channel. - 4.
+- 3. Make sure your radio is in good working order and set to the proper channel.
+Check to make sure you have all your supplies. - 4.
 Maintain readiness to respond to calls for assistance within your zone.
 Respond quickly but safely.
 There are many runners on the course.
 Safety is better than speed. - 5.
 When arriving to a distressed runner, perform a brief triage and determine disposition.
-Options include allowing the runner to continue the race, taking the runner to the half or finish line med tent, contacting EMS for direct transfer to a hospital.
-If unsure, contact the medical lead for support. - 6.
-Any athlete found collapsed and unresponsive should be considered to have a cardiac event until proven otherwise.
-Apply the AED and contact EMS.
+Options include: - allowing the runner to continue the race,

+- taking the runner to the half or finish line med tent, - contacting EMS for direct transfer to a hospital.

+If unsure, contact the medical lead for support.
+No ill or injured runner is to be transported via private vehicle.

-- 7. If EMS is not at your location, you may contact the medical lead with your location, runner number, situation, and time of arrival. - 8.
+- 6. Any athlete found collapsed and unresponsive should be considered to have a cardiac event until proven otherwise.
+Apply the AED and contact EMS. - 7.
+If EMS is not at your location, you may contact the medical lead with your location, runner bib number, situation, and time of arrival.
+See communication below. - 8.
 Any athlete with evidence of heat stroke should be taken to the finish line tent via EMS prior to going to the hospital.
-Rapid cooling in the medical tent with our prepared water tanks is the best treatment and must be done rapidly. - 9.
+Rapid cooling in the medical tent with our prepared ice water tanks is the best treatment and must be done rapidly. - 9.
 Some runners may have mild injuries and decline medical care and request a ride to their car.
-You should provide an evaluation to rule out major injury and take them to the half start or finish line medical tent, whichever is closer. - 10.
-Any athlete you discuss medical care with should be logged in the athlete treatment list (appendix), any athlete you remove from the race should be relayed to the medical lead (location, bib number, reason). - 11.
+You should provide an evaluation to rule out major injury and take them to the nearest transport bus or finish line area, whichever is closer. - 10.
+Any athlete you discuss medical care with should be logged in the athlete treatment list (appendix), any athlete you remove from the race should be relayed to the medical lead (location, bib number, reason), see the communication section. - 11.
 After all runners have been cleared from your zone, check in with the aid stations in your zone to determine if they need assistance and then return to the finish line medical tent.